wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 build targeted solutions based on needs of the people who will be using these applications every day.

-For example, technicians in the field may encounter scenarios where.
-They need a part to execute a job.
+For example, technicians in the field may encounter scenarios where, they need a part to execute a job.
 Ideally if that part is in inventory, they can easily request the part so they can continue to work.
 However, many times, there's a bottleneck in this process.
 They need to submit a request to the parts person